 The analysis is conducted over a six-week period, which means specific positive cases move into and then out of the sample.
 This causes variability between estimates over time, which is expected given the lower number of positive tests within each region, compared with England as a whole.

-Estimates for non-overlapping 14-day periods (which underpin our modelled estimates) for regions in England are available in our dataset, and are provided for context.
+Estimates for non-overlapping 14-day periods (which underpin our modelled estimates) for regions in England are available in our dataset and provide an alternative measure over time for context.

-Sub-regional analysis for England
+Sub-regional analysis for the UK